I Read 50-Plus Books Every Year: Here’s How I Do It

 In addition, by publicly logging how many books I finished in a year, I found myself getting competitive with myself from month to month.
 I signed up for a yearly book challenge on Goodreads and delighted in watching my number climb higher and higher.
 Seeing your own progress in real time is always validating and can make a major difference when it comes to getting motivated.

 Make It a Goal, and Then Make It a Habit

 This is what I most often say to people when they ask me how I finish a considerable number of books per year: It’s something that I set out initially as a goal, which later became a habit.
 I never leave the house without a book, so whenever I’m on the subway, waiting in an especially long line, or even anticipating the arrival of a friend to dinner, I can read instead of mindlessly scrolling on my phone.
 I started out with a firm goal to read more, and the more I read, the more it became something that I just naturally did.

-It’s likely that I watch a little less TV and prioritize my schedule to make sure I have at least 15 minutes a day to read, but that’s something that’s come about naturally as falling in love with reading all over again.
+It’s likely that I watch a little less TV and prioritize my schedule to make sure I have at least 15 minutes a day to read, but that’s something that has come about naturally, as has falling in love with reading all over again.

-The joy, for me, in opening up a book is finding an escape from the mundane, the stress, and the general despondency that can arise in everyday life.
+For me, the joy in opening up a book is finding an escape from the stress and general despondency that can arise in everyday life.
 It’s a practice in empathy, exploring viewpoints and lives different from my own, and coming out on the other side with something new to consider.
 Reading, ultimately, is not about clocking in a number every year or about having an accomplishment you can humblebrag about—it’s all about giving yourself an experience that you wouldn’t find anywhere else.
 And that, I think, is worth more than anything.